TurboGears/tg2docs/docs/turbogears/wiki20.rst

     </body>
     </html>

-The highlighted section represents the Genshi code of interest.
+The highlighted section represents the template code of interest.
 You can guess that the ``py:for`` is a python ``for`` loop, modified to fit into Kajiki's XML.
 It iterates through each of the ``pages`` (which we'll send in via the controller, using a modification you'll see